Snawyyy/sub_crafter/README.md

-# YouTube Captionizer – Project Blueprint
+# YouTube Captionizer

-> **Goal:** Automatically download any YouTube video shared from Firefox, transcribe it with Whisper, translate captions with Gemini, burn or export captions, and play the result in **mpv** (or deliver an .srt / .vtt file)… all from one streamlined workflow.
+Automatically download any YouTube video shared from Firefox, transcribe it with Whisper, translate captions with Qwen, burn or export captions, and play the result in **mpv** (or deliver an .srt / .vtt file)… all from one streamlined workflow.

 ---

+## Features

+- **Browser Integration:** A Firefox extension to capture the active YouTube tab URL.
+- **Fast Processing:** Backend API (FastAPI) and worker (Celery) handle the workflow.
+- **Transcription:** Uses Whisper for accurate speech-to-text.
+- **Translation:** Leverages Qwen (via GEMINI_API_KEY) for translating captions.
+- **Flexible Output:** Burn subtitles directly onto the video or export them as .srt/.vtt files.
+- **Playback:** Seamlessly plays the final video in mpv or allows file download.

+---

-## 1. High‑Level Architecture
+## Architecture

 ```text
 Firefox Extension  ──▶  FastAPI Backend  ──▶  Processing Pipeline  ──▶  Assets  ──▶  mpv / download